Yoko Tsuno: English translations

 As of 2015, only a limited number of Yoko Tsuno comics have been translated to English.
-Books #3 and 6 (La Forge de Vulcain and Les Trois soleils de Vinéa) were released in English in 1989 under the series title, The Adventures of Yoko, Vic and Paul by Catalan Communications under their "Comcat" line.
+Books #3 and 6 (La Forge de Vulcain and Les Trois Soleils de Vinéa) were released in English in 1989 under the series title, The Adventures of Yoko, Vic and Paul by Catalan Communications under their "Comcat" line.
 Some liberties were taken in the translation to English.
 For example, Yoko's last name was changed to "Suno", Khany was renamed "Kani" and the Vineans became "Vinans" from the planet "Vina".
 Plot transitions between individual episodes were also altered; for instance, at the conclusion of The Prey and the Ghost (original issue #12), Vic tells Yoko in the original version that he was contacted by Khany, leading to the events of issue #13, The Archangels of Vinea; in the English translation, instead he tells her that it was her father who gave him a message for her, which in the Comcat line of continuity would lead to Daughter of the Wind (original issue #9).

 Comcat planned next on reprinting books nos.
 8, 10, 13, and possibly no. 17, but the company went under.

-Sixteen books have been translated into English and published by Cinebook Ltd:
+Eighteen books have been translated into English and published by Cinebook Ltd: